julian-douglas/join-the-siege/README.md

 1. **Containerisation:** The program must be containerised using Docker.
 This will make it easy to deploy using a pipeline on services like Azure DevOps, supporting continuous integration and deployment.
 2. **Cloud Deployment:** Use a cloud platform like AWS, GCP, or Heroku.
 For file storage, AWS S3 can be used.
 3. **Frontend (Optional):** Create a front end that interacts with the API.
 Users can upload a file via an HTML form, and a POST request will be made to the API upon submission.

+---

+To run the code, simply clone the repo, and cd into it.
+Then run `python -m src.app` as per the original.
+Run `pytest` for tests as well.
+I wrote tests for each of the features I implemented.